jonjonsson/Emby-MDBList-Collection-Creator/README.md

 * Refer to `config.cfg` for examples.
 * This method allows you to create collections from other users' lists, found at [MDBList Top Lists](https://mdblist.com/toplists/).
 * The `config.cfg` file contains a few examples.
 Use these as a guide to add more lists.
-The parameters you'll encounter are:
-  * "Id" - The ID of the MDBList you want to use.
-This can be found by viewing the source of the MDBList page and looking for "?list="
-  * "Frequency" - The frequency at which the collection is updated.
-100 = 100% of the time, 50 = 50% of the time, etc. The collections will always be created if they do not previously exist.
-  * "Source" - This field is optional and is for your own records.

 ### 2. Automatically Download Your Lists from MDBList